about frame drums

 The drum is held with both hands (usually with most of its weight on the left side in case of right-handed people).
 That’s typical a playing position in most of traditional frame drum playing styles: Indian Kanjira, Italian Tamburello, Northern-African Bendir, Greek Defi, Egyptian Mazhar, Kurdish Daf, Polish Bębenek, Tuvan shamanic drum etc.

 ‘Upright’ position alows you to walk or dance while playing the instrument.
-For me it’s an important feature – it feels good to play an instrument and dance at the same time; it’s also also an efficient way to practice independence and timing (for example by walking in an even pace while playing a rhythm).
-What is especially interesting for me in this technique, is the connection between body and instrument.
-The player’s position is not fixed, rigid; there is a constant movement, ‘a flow’ in favor of sound and ergonomy.
+For me it’s an important feature – it simply feels good to play an instrument and dance at the same time!
+It’s also also an efficient way to practice independence and timing (for example by walking in an even pace while playing a rhythm).
+What is especially interesting for me in this technique, is the connection between the body and the instrument: the player’s position is not fixed, rigid; there is a constant movement, ‘a flow’ in favor of sound and ergonomics.

 I usually recommend studying this technique before picking up riqq.